 With so many data points to consider when staffing a job from your talent pool, having a centralized database of this information that is accessible, manipulatable, and easy to understand can help ensure that you have a clear picture of the best people for the project.

-We live in an era where data and workforce analytics helps inform our decision making process to a greater level than ever before.
+We live in an era where technology and data analysis helps inform the decision-making process to a greater level than ever before.